csbg/SplineOmics/README.md

 ## Usage

+### Tutorial

+For a tutorial of the `SplineOmics` package, that covers a real proteomics example from start to the end, click here - [SplineOmics Tutorial](doc/SplineOmics-Tutorial.html)

+### Overview

-The `SplineOmics` has following functions available (for a more detailed description, see the usage vignette):
+The `SplineOmics` has following functions available:

 ### extract_data()